kei070/Python_Avalanche_Library/README.md

 The models and the data used to train them are published on Zenodo (https://doi.org/10.5281/zenodo.17106819).
 For the data not available in the Zenodo repository, consult the documentation pdfs and see above.

+Note that the scripts do not generally create the output directories themselves.
+This must either be implemented in the scripts or the output directories must already exist.

 Some packages and their versions used: <br>
 `matplotlib 3.9.1` <br>
 `pandas 2.2.0` <br>